Temporal logic of actions

 Temporal logic of actions (TLA) is a logic developed by Leslie Lamport, which combines temporal logic with a logic of actions.

 It is used to describe behaviours of concurrent and distributed systems.
 It is the logic underlying the specification language TLA+.

 Details

 Statements in the temporal logic of actions are of the form $[A]_t$, where A is an action and t contains a subset of the variables appearing in A. An action is an expression containing primed and non-primed variables, such as $x+x'*y=y'$.
 The meaning of the non-primed variables is the variable's value in this state.
 The meaning of primed variables is the variable's value in the next state.

 The above expression means the value of x today, plus the value of x tomorrow times the value of y today, equals the value of y tomorrow.

 The meaning of $[A]_t$ is that either A is valid now, or the variables appearing in t do not change.
 This allows for stuttering steps, in which none of the program variables change their values.

+Specification languages

+There are multiple specification languages that implement Temporal Logic of Actions.
+Each language has unique features and use cases:

+TLA+

+TLA+ is the default and most widely used specification language for TLA.
+It is a mathematical language designed to describe the behavior of concurrent and distributed systems.
+The specification is written in functional style.